heyhaiden/plantMonitor/README.md

   <img src="/assets/completedSensor.jpg">
 </p>

+***The following steps are highly customizable to your own preferred setup-- if you want to send and store your plant's data, or be able to monitor it remotely using a gateway, you'll need a Raspberry Pi, CLI, database, and data visualization tooling.***

-7. Next set up the Raspberry Pi as a gateway-- if it's a new board run the Raspberry Pi imager and get your specific network set up. [**This tutorial**](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html) was very helpful.
+8. A Raspberry Pi can be used as a gateway to send and store the plant monitor's data in the cloud-- if it's a new board, run the [**Raspberry Pi imager**](https://www.raspberrypi.com/software/) and download the appropriate version onto an SD card.
+Connect to your Raspberry Pi over SSH (secure shell protocol) using PuTTY as a command line interface. [**This tutorial**](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html) was very helpful.

+9. Next install InfluxDB from the command line (I used the Ubuntu & Debian 64-bit version). [**Here**](https://docs.influxdata.com/influxdb/v2.4/install/?t=Raspberry+Pi) are step-by-step instructions to get your database set up.

 ## Results
 - Show screenshots